-As they reach the conclusion of their race distance, the swimmers will complete the race by exiting the water and crossing the electronic timing pad (where their race time ends).
-The water entry/exit volunteers will assist in steadying the swimmer as needed and manually record the swimmer's number.
+As they reach the conclusion of their race distance, the swimmers will complete the race by exiting the water and crossing the finish line and if available electronic timing pad (where their race time ends).
+The water entry/exit volunteers will assist in removing the ankle timer and steadying the swimmer as needed and manually record the swimmer's number.
 The electronic and manual record of those exiting the water will be reconciled at the direction of the Safety Officer.